PopovEvgeniy/simpleswfconvertor/readme.txt

                                 Simple swf convertor

-                                  Version 1.6
+                                  Version 1.6.0.1

                          This software made by Popov Evgeniy Alekseyevich

 System requirement

-Windows XP(Service pack 3) or higher for 32 bit system Windows Vista or higher for 64 bit system
+Windows XP(Service pack 3) or higher for 32-bit system
+Windows Vista or higher for 64-bit system

 Program description

-Simple swf convertor is power tool with simple interface.
+Simple swf convertor is a power tool with simple interface.
 It let you convert an Adobe flash movie to stand-alone self-played movie.
-Self-played movie is executable file: it combinate built-in player and the Flash movie in one file.
+Self-played movie is an executable file: it combinate built-in player and the Flash movie in one file.

 Prepare for first start